sywesk/ocea-exporter/README.md

 ## Releases

+### 0.5.1

+This release adds the cleanup code to remove the old MQTT topics.

 ### 0.5.0

 This release adds support for multiple meters per fluid.
 Typically, for some buildings, there are multiple cold/hot water vertical lines, and each one needs a separate meter (think a meter for the bathroom and one for the kitchen).
 This wasn't supported until this release.